Enamel Pin Grading System

-Jacket Grade pins will only have a small amount of the imperfections mentioned above.
-If a pin has a lot of Jacket Grade defects, I will classify it as a Seconds Grade pin.
+Jacket Grade pins will only have a small amount of the imperfections mentioned above, if any.
+If a pin has an overwhelming amount of Jacket Grade imperfections, I will classify it as a Seconds Grade pin.

 My Seconds Grade pins have noticeable flaws.
 Seconds pins don’t always look great for close-up photography, but they’re beautiful additions to backpacks, bags, and pinboards, and are a great choice if you like to wear your pins out on adventures.

 Defects in Second Grade pins might be, and are not limited to: